Sabuhi Mammadov

-Sabuhi Hidayat oglu Mammadov is an Azerbaijani banker and politician.
-He serves as Prime Minister of the Nakhchivan Autonomous Republic.
+Səbuhi Hidayət oğlu Məmmədov (born 1 May 1969) is an Azerbaijani banker and politician, who is currently serving as the 5th Prime Minister of the Nakhchivan Autonomous Republic.

 Early life

 Sabuhi Mammadov was born on 1 May 1969 in Ibadulla village of Sharur region of Nakhchivan Autonomous Republic.
 After graduating from high school, he graduated from the Faculty of Economics of the Azerbaijan Agricultural Academy with a degree in "Accounting, Control and Analysis of Economic Activity."

 Career

 He was appointed Minister of Finance of the Nakhchivan Autonomous Republic by the Order of the Chairman of the Supreme Assembly of the Nakhchivan Autonomous Republic Vasif Talibov on February 6, 2017 and as a Deputy Prime Minister-Minister of Finance on November 30, 2018.
-On May 23, 2020, Talibov appointed him as Prime Minister upon the recommendation of President Ilham Aliyev.
+On May 23, 2020, Talibov appointed him as prime minister upon the recommendation of President Ilham Aliyev.